syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ## Row Drag and Drop

 It is possible to dynamically re-arrange the rows in the TreeGrid control by using the `AllowDragAndDrop` property.
-With this property, row drag can be enabled or disabled.
-Rows can be inserted above, below as a sibling or as a child to the existing row with the help of this feature.
+Using this property row drag option can be enabled or disabled.
+Rows can be inserted above, below or as a sibling or as a child to the existing row with the help of this feature.
 A default tooltip is rendered while dragging the TreeGrid row and this tooltip can be customized by the `DragTooltip` property.
 This property has inner properties such as `ShowTooltip`, `TooltipItems` and `TooltipTemplate`.

-The `ShowTooltip` property is used to enable or disable the tooltip.
-By default, this property value is false.
+The `ShowTooltip` property is used to enable or disable the tooltip and the default value of this property is `false`.

 The following code explains about enabling the row drag and drop with the default tooltip in the TreeGrid.